carlosonunez/hello-azure/rants.md

 - Output from `azcli [command] --help` is really nice (love the feedback link on the bottom)
 - Love that I can type `--help` and get what I expect (not a thing with `awscli`)

+# Flask

+- Sinatra feels so much easier to set up
+- Can't set host and port with env vars without _not_ using `flask run`.
+You have to use `app.run` and then load it from Python directly wtih `python app.py`

 # #random

 - A bit of a shame that Microsoft created Azurite instead of the community